 2. Try to find Virtual Network Gateways from marketplace as shown in the following figure.

 3. On Virtual Network Gateways landing page, we can see all existing network gateways.
 If we want to create a new virtual network gateway, click Create Virtual Network Gateway or +Add button as shown in the following figure.

 4. Provide all required information to create a new Virtual Network Gateway as shown in the following figure.

 Now click Review + Create button to create the network gateway.
 As we can see in the following figure, the creation of virtual network gateway is underway.

 It took around 30-45 minute to create and configure a virtual network gateway.
 Once it is created we can see the details of the newly created virtual network gateway as shown in the following figures.

 We are ready with our VPN Network Gateway .
 Now we can configure our connections as per our requirement.
 No default connection comes with the creation of a virtual network gateway.

 As we can see in the following figure, there are different connection type available. we can choose one of them as per our requirement.

 Through VPN Network Gateway we can also configure Point-to-Site connection.
-In our next article, will discuss, how to Configure Point-to-Site Connection.
+In our next article, we will discuss, how to Configure Point-to-Site vpn Connection.